MisterCoderman/cossacks-2025/README.md

 To launch mod reloaded, use the batch file Cossacks.Reloaded.bat located next to dmcr.exe.
 When using Wine on Linux or macOS, launch with the command: dmcr.exe /reloaded. 🔄

-For a comfortable gaming experience on the built-in MacBook display, make sure to enable Retina mode in the bottle settings.

 #  🧠 Multithreading Support